geniikw/CoroutineChain/README.md

 }
 ```

-Other is squencial code.
+Other is a squencial code.
 It consist of functional block coroutines.
 ```csharp
 IEnumerator Sequncial(){
   yield return StartCoroutine(A());